Credit card tokenization is a digital security measure that protects sensitive credit card information during online transactions.

 A way to understand the difference between tokenization vs. encryption is that tokenization replaces sensitive data, while encryption scrambles it.

-Credit card tokenization helps to enable secure online shopping and safe online payments by obscuring personal financial data in a transaction.
+Credit card tokenization helps enable secure online shopping and safe online payments by obscuring personal financial data in a transaction.

 While data breaches can happen at the merchant level, one of the benefits of tokenization is that tokens are typically only valid at the time of transaction and do not reveal any usable information.